saucelabs/sauce-docs/docs/basics/integrations/deque.md

   gem 'sa11y', '~> 0.2.1'
   ```

-1. Require the `analyze` class in your file:
+1. Require the `Analyze` class in your file:
   ```ruby
   require 'sa11y/analyze'
   ```